Find the Best Horse Transportation Companies

 A rider on a horse in an arena showcasing the skills of horse transportation.

-The United States is home to more than 7 million horses on farms all across the country.
+The United States is home to more than nearly 7 million horses on farms all across the country.
 These strong, magnificent creatures are a staple in many cultures, learning complex tricks for shows, participating in races, acting in iconic films and living alongside us as wonderful companions.
 Sometimes owners need to find horse transportation companies to move their horse long-distances.

 Horses and other equids build unique, strong bonds with their equestrians and owners that can last decades.
 Studies show they are intelligent animals with outstanding memory and the ability to sense human emotion.
 That’s why when you need to move a horse, it’s crucial to choose horse transportation companies with experience and empathy.